Facundo Bertoglio: Club career

 Bertoglio made his professional debut for Colón de Santa Fe on 2 May 2009 in a 2–0 away defeat to Argentinos Juniors.
 He scored his first goal for the club on 8 October 2009 after coming on as a 2nd half substitute in a 4–1 win against Arsenal de Sarandí.

 Bertoglio had an excellent match versus Boca Juniors in the Clausura 2010, scoring two goals.
 On 19 May 2010 the 19-year-old midfielder left Colón de Santa Fe to sign a five-year deal with Dynamo Kyiv, the Argentinian club has earned 4 million euros.
 This price is the highest ever received by Colón for a transfer.

 Dynamo Kyiv's, Argentine midfielder Facundo Bertoglio has arrived in Porto Alegre to seal terms on a loan move.
 The deal will see the international midfielder, arrive on a twelve-month deal which will feature a fixed-price option to buy.
 The midfielder will be expected to take up the attacking midfield position previously occupied by Douglas dos Santos, before his move to Corinthians in the past couple of weeks.
 In July 2013, he signed a one-year contract with French side Evian on loan from Dynamo Kyiv.

 After a year in Ligue 1, Bertoglio returns to Ukraine, being one among many who wanted to emigrate from Ukraine due to political problems, finally play for Tigre, on loan until June 2015.
 The Russo-Ukrainian war caused most Argentine players who played in the League to go to another club and even decided not to training.
 He made his debut with Fabián Alegre's team in a win 4-0 match against Racing Club, as a substitute for Kevin Itabel.
 At the end of the loan he returned to Dynamo Kyiv.

-Rumours said that Bertoglio has agreed on a contract with the Greek Super League side Asteras Tripolis.
-Eventually on 21 July 2015 he signed a one-year contract with Asteras Tripoli on loan from Dynamo Kyiv for an undisclosed fee.
+Rumours said that Bertoglio has agreed on a contract with the Greek Super League Greece side Asteras Tripolis.
+Eventually on 21 July 2015 he signed a one-year contract with Asteras Tripolis on loan from Dynamo Kyiv for an undisclosed fee.
 On 22 August 2015, he made his debut with the club in a Super League game against Panthrakikos scoring the second goal in a 3–0 away win.